Virbac India

 How does the implant work?

-Reversible Contraceptive Implant invloves placing a 4.7 mg implant under the skin to cause as tempo-rary suppression of testosterone levels that leads to infertility.
+Reversible Contraceptive Implant involves placing a 4.7 mg implant under the skin to cause a temporary suppression of testosterone levels that leads to infertility.
+This is a form of dog sterilization without permanent surgery.

-This can be considered for healthy, intact, sexually mature male dogs of any breed or size- both testicles need to be descended into the scrotum.
+This dog treatment can be considered for healthy, intact, sexually mature male dogs of any breed or size — both testicles need to be descended into the scrotum.

 Why should I consider Reversible Contraceptive Implant?

 It provides an opportunity to learn what effects castration has on your dog.
-For example, will your dog's behavior change?
-If satisfied with the effects of Contraceptive implant, you can either continue with reimplantation every six months or consider the permanent solution of surgical castration.
-If concerned about general anesthesia, repeated Contraceptive implant may provide the solution.
+For example, will dog humping behaviour or other testosterone-driven conduct change?
+If satisfied with the effects, you can either continue with reimplantation every six months or consider the permanent solution of dog spay and neuter surgery.
+If concerned about general anaesthesia, repeated implantation may provide the solution.
+It also helps you evaluate the cost to spay or neuter a dog versus ongoing implant treatments.

 How long does the implant last?